-This pretentious typesetting of research simply means that I am re-searching, re-visiting, my artistic methods.
+This playful typesetting of research represents that I am re-visiting – re-searching – my artistic methods.
 I am questioning how I am creating things and what I am doing as I do so.
 Thereby re-search.
-I am bringing intuitive, subconscious methods to a conscious level by documenting and thinking about why and what I am doing, artistically.
-What am I basing my assessment criterias on, as I create, and so forth.
+I am making intuitive, subconscious methods conscious by documenting and thinking about why and what I am doing, artistically.
+What am I basing my assessment criteria on as I create?
 I do this for the infinite game, to pass it forward.

 A NOTE ON REFERENCING